-1. Chronicle your work in your flower garden (planning, planting, care, harvest, arrangements made with your flowers).

-- Describe how you planned or designed your garden, including how you chose the kinds of flowers. - Explain how you harvested your flowers, cared for them, and used them in an arrangement. - Explore and explain pollination-what it is, why important, different ways it occurs or transplanting-what, how, things to watch out for; or role of insects with flowers (good, bad or both). - Explore and explain seed germination or how to care for a 'sick' plant. - Report on interview with a professional (what do they do, types of jobs, type of training, hours worked, etc.). - Describe an experiment you did and the results. - Describe a community service project you did related to your flowers project.
+- 1. Chronicle your work in your flower garden (planning, planting, care, harvest, arrangement made with your flowers) - 2.
+Describe how you planned or designed your garden, including how you chose the kinds of flowers. - 3.
+Explain how you harvested your flowers, cared for them, and used them in an arrangement. - 4.
+Explore and explain: pollination what it is, why important, different ways it occurs or transplanting what, how, things to watch out for; or role of insects with flowers (good, bad or both). - 5.
+Explore and explain seed germination - 6.
+Explore and explain how to care for a 'sick' plant - 7.
+Report on interview with a floriculture professional (what do they do, types of jobs, type of training, hours worked, etc.) - 8.
+Describe an experiment you did and the results - 9.
+Describe a community service project you did related to your flowers project - 10.
+Another similar activity

-LEVEL B - Grades 5 and 6
+Level B (Grades 5 - 6 suggested)